Pilar Alcaide: Life and career

 Alcaide spent her early life in Madrid, Spain, though was born in Guadalajara.
 She remained in Madrid for college and graduate school, completing an M.S. from the Universidad Autonoma de Madrid in 1998, and received her PhD from the same institution in 2003.

-Dr. Alcaide then undertook postdoctoral research at Brigham and Women's Hospital and Harvard Medical School as part of a Fulbright scholarship.
+Alcaide then undertook postdoctoral research at Brigham and Women's Hospital and Harvard Medical School as part of a Fulbright scholarship.
 She continued her research at Harvard Medical School as an instructor of pathology, having been awarded an NIH K99 Pathway to Independence grant.
 In 2011, she joined the faculty of the Tufts University School of Medicine as an assistant professor.
 Alcaide was promoted to associate professor in 2016, full professor in 2023, and in 2019 was also named to the Kenneth and JoAnn G. Wellner professorship.
 Since 2020 she has served as Program Director of the Tufts University Graduate School of Biomedical Science immunology program, and since 2021 has been Assistant Dean of Faculty Development.